-When I am in England researching my American’s Guide to English Soccer, I always try to tour the stadiums.
+When I am in England researching my Groundhopper’s Guide to Soccer in England, I always try to tour the stadiums.
 It’s cool to go into the locker rooms, stand on the touchline, meet supporters, and hear stories.

 Here, then, are images from a tour of Stamford Bridge at Chelsea FC in London.